reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/devicegroups/c8y_devicegroups_list.md

       --owner string           Filter by owner
       --query string           Additional query filter (accepts pipeline) --queryTemplate string   String template to be used when applying the given query.
 Use %s to reference the query/pipeline input
+      --skipChildrenNames      Don't include the child devices names in the response.
+This can improve the API response because the names don't need to be retrieved
       --type string            Filter by type
-      --withChildren           Include names of child assets (only use where necessary as it is slow for large groups) --withParents            Include a flat list of all parents and grandparents of the given object
+      --withChildren           Include names of child assets (only use where necessary as it is slow for large groups) --withChildrenCount      When set to true, the returned result will contain the total number of children in the respective objects (childAdditions, childAssets and childDevices)
+      --withGroups             When set to true it returns additional information about the groups to which the searched managed object belongs.
+This results in setting the assetParents property with additional information about the groups.
+      --withParents            Include a flat list of all parents and grandparents of the given object
 ```